-1.2 Objectives
+1.1 Objectives

-This course will provide students with state of the art finite element methods, numerical analysis tools and models for solving elastic-plastic problems in geotechnical and structural engineering.
-Focus is on analysis of Soils, Structures and their Interaction (SSI).
+This course will provide students with state of the art finite element methods, numerical analysis tools and models for solving elastic-plastic problems in mechanics of solids and structures, on sequential and parallel computers.
 Presented will be computational formulation, numerical techniques and models for static, nonlinear, elastic-plastic finite element methods that are used in professional practice and research.